karmaniverous/entity-manager/README.md

 ---

-Built with ❤️ on Bali!
+Built for you with ❤️ on Bali!
 Find more great tools & templates on [my GitHub Profile](https://github.com/karmaniverous).